Price Ceiling: What Sets The Ceiling For Product Prices? 🍒

 Cost-plus is not the best way to establish either price floors or price ceilings because it is very difficult to accurately determine costs when costs are fluctuating.
 On top of this, research consistently shows that a focus on cost caps revenue as teams fail to explore the total economic value of the product portfolio.

-To learn more about the latest pricing techniques and strategy, click here to download the whitepaper.
+To learn more about the latest pricing techniques and strategy, click here to download the whitepaper on pricing strategy.

 - Pricing Team Skills (10)